-If a couple with children apply for an uncontested divorce, then, all the above mentioned forms as well as the following forms have to be filed.
+If a couple with children apply for an uncontested divorce, all the above forms which are listed above as well as the following forms have to be filed:

 Although, any of the above methods may be pursued, the green card from the Post Office, the Return of Service, the Acknowledgement of Service or the Acceptance of Service must be directed to the clerk of the family court by the Post Office, the Sheriff, the Defendant or the Plaintiff.
-After reading the Summons, the Defendant understands that there are 20 days to provide an Answer to the Complaint.
+After reading the Summons, the Defendant understands that there are 20 days to provide an answer to the complaint.
 Along with the Answer, the Defendant possesses the right to file a Counterclaim.
-If a Defendant does not file an Answer, the court awards the Plaintiff a default judgment.
+If a Defendant does not file an answer, the court awards the Plaintiff a default judgment.
+It is to be noted that all the information given above are not legal advice; these are some general Vermont divorce procedures.
+You have to follow these basic steps and many others, which will relate to your case.
+Once you discuss all the important procedures that are needed in your case with your advocate, start preparing for the proceedings by arranging the required documents and legal papers.

 |